musicologyman/recipes/slow-cooker-tortilla-soup.md

 ## Instructions

-Below are the electric pressure cooker and slow cooker instructions, see blog post below for directions to make this bad boy on the stove.

-1. First, chop your veggies and measure out the ingredients.

-2. Next add everything but the heavy cream your toppings.

-3. This includes bell pepper, jalapeño, corn, lentils, black beans, pinto beans, broth, tomato sauce, tomato paste, salsa verde, and all your herbs + spices.
-Toss them in and set IP to high pressure for 15 minutes.
-Walk away; FREEDOM!

-4. Allow natural pressure release.

-5. Stir in the cream, add all your favorite toppings, and enjoy!

-## Slow cooker instructions

 1. First chop your veggies and measure out the ingredients.
 This will make everything super easy to toss together!